Visa for tourists & short-stay visitors – immigration lawyer

 • taking part in cultural events

-• Doctors may participate in research, teaching or clinical practice provided, which does not fill a permanent teaching post.
+• Doctors may participate in research, teaching, or clinical practice but do not hold permanent teaching posts.

 The examples of the prohibited activities are as follows:

-– taking employment, working on a self-employed basis, direct selling to the public or providing goods and services
+– taking employment, working on a self-employed basis, directly selling to the public or providing goods and services

 – receiving any payments from a UK source undertaken here except for: